nohren/Open-Table-Bot/README.md

 # Open-Table-Bot

 A bot that enables last minute OpenTable reservations for hard to get restaurants.
-A percentage of people will cancel at the last minute.
+Last minute cancellations are a statistical inevitability.
 This bot increases the chances those resources will re-allocate to you.

 |               🚀               |                🌟                |
 | :----------------------------: | :------------------------------: |